asehmi/streamlit-label-studio-frontend/README.md

 ```

 ## Usage

-Run the included app for a quick example.
+Run the included app for a quick example of how the LSF Streamlit component I built works:

 ```bash
 $ streamlit run app.py